Ed.D., Human Cognition and Learning (Cognitive Psychology), Teachers College, Columbia University

 Khan, S. A., & Black, J. B. (in press).
 Surrogate embodied learning in MUVEs: Enhancing memory and motivation through embodiment.
 Journal of Immersive Education.

 Khan, S. A. (2013).
 Enhancing learning and motivation through surrogate embodiment in MUVE-based online courses.
-To be presented at the Immersive Education Summit 2013.
+Presented at the Immersive Education Summit 2013.
 Boston College, Boston, Massachusetts.

 Khan, S. A., & Black, J. B. (2013).
 Enhancing learning and motivation through surrogate embodiment, imagined embodiment, and embodied affect.
-To be presented at the Association for Psychological Science 25th Annual Convention, Washington, D.C.
+Presented at the Association for Psychological Science 25th Annual Convention, Washington, D.C.

 Khan, S. A., & Black, J. B. (2013).
 Enhancing learning and motivation through positive embodied affect and surrogate embodiment in virtual environments.
 Paper presented at the annual conference of the American Educational Research Association, San Francisco, California.